limbario/run-android/README.md

 expects an Android device to be connected, such as Appium, `flutter run`, `gradle` commands, etc.

-Once the Github workflow completes, a post-action step will clean up the instance.
+Once the GitHub workflow completes, a post-action step will clean up the instance.

 ```yaml